devSchacht/essential-image-optimization/app/partials/book.md

 ## <a id="jpeg-compression-modes" href="#jpeg-compression-modes">JPEG compression modes</a>

 The JPEG image format has a number of different [compression modes](http://cs.haifa.ac.il/~nimrod/Compression/JPEG/J5mods2007.pdf).
-Three popular modes are baseline (sequential), lossless and Progressive JPEG (PJPEG).
+Three popular modes are baseline (sequential), Progressive JPEG (PJPEG) and lossless.

 **How do baseline (or sequential) JPEGs and Progressive JPEGs differ?**